Ancient African Traditions & Rituals

 Young Malawian girls are taught at an early age that they must have sex in order to “get rid of child dust”.
 They are lead to believing that if they ignore “sexual cleansing”, they will become diseased or suffer other forms of great misfortune.
 The fear instilled in the children runs deep.
 After completing her sexual cleansing, one young Malawian explained,

 “There is nothing I could have done.
 I had to do it for the sake of my parents.
 If I had refused, my family members could be attacked with diseases – even death – so I was afraid.”

 Given that 35% of all pregnancies in Malawi come from teenage mothers and that over 1 in 10 girls have HIV/AIDS, it will come as no surprise that as part of this cultural practice, the Hyena is forbidden to wear a condom during the initiation.

 There are many ways to preserve culture, heritage and history in a way that is not at the expense of the other.
-Corporal punishment was custom at our schools growing up but today it is seen as barbaric because it inflicted harm to children and scared them away from school, which contrary to the agenda of governments.
+Corporal punishment was custom at our schools growing up but today it is seen as barbaric because it inflicted harm on children and scared them away from school, which is contrary to the agenda of governments.
 Governments want children educated, boys and girls alike.